Instructors: Taylor Da Silva, Emily Kamma, Fang Fang Li, Josie Setiawan

 Grade 11/12 DNA Fingerprint Fieldtrip

-(Generally held on Wed and Fri, from September to June.
+(Generally held on Fridays, from October to June.
 Total 5.5 hour footprint, held at the high tech AMBL lab space, and free of charge for students and teachers).

 Grade Level: 11 and 12